 How the sausage is made.

-tl;drI’m the lead content designer at Miro.
-Current obsessions: aligning terminology.
+tl;drI’m the senior content designer at Miro.
+Current obsessions: aligning terminology, guidelines.

 I write a newsletter about looking at life very closely called supergranular.

 I maintain a list of the 100 things I liked most about living in London.
 It’s a bit neglected these days.

 Ten years experience as a copywriter and creative.
 (See: Game of Thrones exhibition, Lost My Name/Wonderbly content platform, Dyson recruitment narrative game.)

 Five years as a teacher, and three as a business and policy analyst (just for laughs).